-Capital expenditure by asset class over the earlier Access Arrangement Period2 is set out in Table 2.1 below.
-These costs are based on actual costs for financial years 2012/13 to 2015/16, and forecast costs for financial year 2016/17.
+Capital expenditure by asset class over the earlier Access Arrangement Period is set out in Table 2.1 below.
+These costs are based on actual costs for financial years 2012/13 to 2016/17.

 Table 2.1: Capital expenditure by asset class over the earlier access arrangement period (\$m nominal)